 In Rosendal, we have the opportunity to relax over breakfast before we make our way up to Folgefonna National Park and go for a full day walk (4-6 hours) on the glacier.
 Folgefonna is Norway's third biggest glacier.
 Hiking on the glacier plateau is not particularly hard, but it is a truly magnificent experience walking roped up on the 350m thick carpet of ice!
 When the weather allows, it is a spectacular view of the surrounding fjord landscape from the glacier.
 During this day we will walk at a gentle pace, learning how to walk as a rope team with an experienced glacial guide, and take the time to enjoy our company with a few snowball fights here and there.
 We spend the evening and night at our small hotel back in Rosendal.

 On this day we leave Rosendal and head towards one of the most famous mountain hikes in the world, Preikestolen!
 From the hotel, we will drive (around 6 hours) through the beautiful coastal scenery between Folgefonna and Preikestolen.
 During the day, there are many visitors to the plateau.
 Therefore, we choose to hike in the evening; here we can enjoy the sunset and an evening meal looking over the fjord after most tourists have left this popular destination.
 The trek to Preikestolen is a four-hour round trip, and the beautiful landscape has resulted in numerous international top rankings.
 Among these are CNN, who listed the Pulpit Rock on top of the bucket list of natural wonders, it was also the filming location for Mission Impossible (see our full article in our News section).
-Tonight, we will rest in the spectacular Preikestolen Mountain Lodge and sleep soundly in order to prepare for our early morning wake up tomorrow.
-The new lodge opened in 2008, and have won several prizes for its unique architecture.
+Tonight, we will rest in the Preikestolen Mountain Lodge or Preikestolhytta and sleep soundly in order to prepare for our early morning wake up tomorrow.

 Kjerag and our last dinner together